nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Please follow the required format to add a new date (New date /name Adam /age 123 /gender F /horoscope Cancer)

 ### Edit existing dates
-Format: `EditD INDEX METRIC/NEW ARG`
+Format: `editD INDEX METRIC/NEW ARG`

 Parameter constraints:
 - The index must be a positive integer, and be within the range of the recorded dates